ASP Small Research Grant

 - Research grants should be designed to test hypotheses about the proximate and ultimate processes that influence primate behavior, social organization, development, reproduction, physiology, anatomy and/or evolution.
 Proposals focused purely on welfare or conservation activities are not eligible.

 - Merit will be the primary criteria for the consideration of each grant.
-Specifically, we rate each application on 1) innovation and originality, 2) proposed research quality, 3), the methodological approach and feasibility of the proposed study, and 4) the potential impact of the proposed research.
+Specifically, we rate each application on 1) innovation and originality, 2) proposed research quality, 3), the methodological approach and feasibility of the proposed study, 4) the potential impact of the proposed research, and 5) the proposed plan for education/outreach.

-- Priority will be given to applicants who have never received an ASP Small Grant Award.
-Whether the application is from a developing or primate range country will be used as a tie breaker.
-In the case of a tie, preference will go to those who have not won the award previously.
+- Priority will be given to applicants who have never received an ASP Small Research Grant Award.
+In the case of a tie, decisions will be made based on whether or not the application is from a developing or primate range country and/or preference given for those who have not won the award previously.

 - Previously awarded applicants are not eligible to apply the following year after receipt of funding.